-h) The Incident Commander is usually selected due to his or her position as the highest ranking responding officer at the scene.
-The IC must be fully qualified to manage the incident.
+h) The IC must be fully qualified to manage the incident.
 As an incident grows in size or becomes more complex a more highly qualified Incident Commander may be assigned by the responsible jurisdiction.

 i) A major emergency encompassing large geographic area may have more than one emergency scene.
 In this situation, separate Incident Commanders may set up command at multiple locations.
 In this case, an Area Command may be established, and may be instituted or supported by County government.